h33p/cglue/README.md

 ### Safety assumptions

-This crate relies on encapsulation and the assumption that opaque objects will not be tampered with, that is vtable functions will not be modified.
-For this reason, vtable fields are not public, and neither are references on generated group objects.
-However, it is still possible to access vtable references of generated groups from the same module.
+This crate relies on the assumption that opaque objects will not be tampered with, that is vtable functions will not be modified.
+It is being ensured through encapsulation of fields from anywhere by using hidden submodules.
+However, unverifiable users (C libraries) may still be able to modify the tables.
+This library assumes they are not malicious and does not perform any runtime verification.

-`TODO: generate everything in a submodule?`

-Essentially, this is the safety situation:

-1. Destroying type information of trait objects and groups is safe, so long as objects and their vtables do not get swapped.

-2. It is still possible to do that from the module that generates the group.
+Other than one more bit in [wrapping](#associated-type-wrapping), this crate should be safe.

+The crate employs a number of `unsafe` traits that get auto-implemented, or traits with unsafe functions.
+Their usage inside the code generator should be safe, they are marked in such a way so that manual implementations can not introduce undefined behaviour.

 ### Name generation